dkavran/Computer-Vision-in-Roboflow-projects/README.md

 # **Computer Vision in Roboflow - projects**

-My own small personal projects, built in Roboflow.
+My small personal projects, built in Roboflow.
 Each `demo_` Jupyter Notebook runs a separate workflow, visualizes the results, and saves them in the `/outputs` folder.